Captive Portal add RADIUS attributes for traffic quotas

 (Note: Various other examples are available in FreeRadius' dictionary directory)

-#1 Updated by Josep Pujadas over 7 years ago
+#1 Updated by Josep Pujadas almost 8 years ago

 CoovaChilli is an open-source software access controller, based on the popular (but now defunct) ChilliSpot project, and is actively maintained by an original ChilliSpot contributor.